thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 Click the blue bump to move the pale green box over it so it will start to decode.

 Lastly, click the black CPU square to turn it green and save some computer power (It just slows down the blue wave form update - but is well worth it) and if you want to save even more, select "None' from the drop down list under the constellation to turn that off.
-Make sure your AFC is on.
+Make sure AFC is on.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/jaerocpusavemodes.png" height="400">